Olfredos6/background-mailer/README.md

  - Git
  - Docker

 You would start by cloning the repository to your sever.
-Then CD into the repo;s folder and start it wiht using *docker run* as follows:
+Then CD into the repo's folder and start it using *docker run* as follows:
 `docker run [-d, --rm, -e] [--name some-name] -p IN[:OUT] -v /absolute/path/to/folder`

 ## How it works
 The system is a django project with 2 applications:
-- Core application: Used to compose and send emails
+- Core: Used to compose and send emails
 - API: used interface with the core application
 At the moment, the API only  responds to a POST request to the / route to post an email.